hyosung11/Launch-School/Courses/journal.md

 12:48 Working through the study guide and practicing code snippets simultaneously.
 I want to shorten the feedback loop.

 15:33 Did a good study session with Aryan where we worked on problems together.
 I got some good insights from him and we got to talk a bit.
 He's of Iranian heritage from South Africa now living in Chapel Hill, NC.

+16:11 Working through the study guide.
+I think I need to look at examples of static methods in the class syntax.